aai-research-lab/Prothon/README.md

-# Prothon
+PROTHON is a Python Sofware Package for Efficient Comparison of Protein Ensembles.

-A Python package for efficient comparison of protein ensembles
+See this [bioRxiv preprint](https://github.com/kunleaina/Prothon) for a description of the method used in PROTHON.